Independence and mobility for clients in

 care and outpatient support

-For care clients and those receiving outpatient care, independence in daily life is essential.
-Traveling by public transport can play an important role in this, but it can also often pose a barrier.
-Virtual public transport offers a safe and effective way to lower this barrier.
+For care clients or people receiving outpatient support, independence in daily life is essential.
+Traveling by public transport can play an important role in this, but often also constitutes a barrier.
+Virtual OV offers a safe and effective way to lower this barrier.

-Virtual Public Transport is an innovative VR solution that teaches clients the skills to use public transport independently and confidently.
-It goes beyond just public transport training; it promotes essential skills necessary for active and independent participation in society.
+Virtual OV is a Virtual Reality solution that teaches clients the skills to use public transport independently and confidently.
+It goes beyond just public transport training; it stimulates essential skills needed for active and independent participation in society.

 Why Virtual Public Transport?